PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

     # should verify the token was intended for at least one of the audiences in this list,
     # and return the intersection of this list and the valid audiences for the token in the response status.
     # This ensures the token is valid to authenticate to the server it was presented to.
-    # If no audiences are provided, the token should be validated to authenticate to the Kubernetes API server.
+    # If no audiences are provided, the token should be validated to authenticate to the PlaidCloud API server.
     "audiences": ["https://myserver.example.com", "https://myserver.internal.example.com"]
   }
 }